preetham-b1999/Resource-efficient-multi-PUF-Design/README.md

 Further, we will also be creating a softcore Microblaze IP for establishing the UART protocol.
 It enables us to send corresponding challenges, control signals, and receive responses.

 ![MicroBlaze](https://github.com/bsp9991/Resource-efficient-multi-PUF-Design/assets/130135576/8f06effe-d5e5-4619-8465-838810245d05)

+Corresponding Vitis codes are written which uses the established UART protocol to send control signals and receive responses from implemented PUF.